 We are a small, intimate group of faculty and graduate students committed to the general premise of helping others.
 Our strength is our size.
-We currently have six faculty and two professors of practice and admit approximately 4-6 doctoral students and 20-25 master's students every year.
+We currently have eight core faculty, two dedicated to clinical coordination and direction and admit approximately 4-6 doctoral students and 30-45 master's students every year.
 Our attention is focused on striving for the affirmation of diversity and social justice in all realms.
 We believe in the importance of training scientist-practitioners such that we attend to how scholarship informs practice and practice informs scholarship.
 Our competency-based program prepares students to work with individuals, families, groups, schools, and communities, as well as become agents of social change.
 To this end, we expect our students to become leaders in their chosen career within their desired professional setting.

-This program manual is designed to provide an overview of the M.Ed. programs within the Counseling Psychology (CP) Program --- (1) Counseling and Human Services (CHS), (2) School Counseling (SCON), and (3) the 48-credit M.Ed. in International School Counseling (INCO) --- as well as the 12-credit Certificate in International School Counseling.
-Please note that the CHS and SCON master's programs are residential/face-to-face programs; in contrast, the INCO program is primarily online with some face-to-face components.
+This program manual is designed to provide an overview of the M.Ed. programs within the Counseling Psychology (CP) Program --- (1) Mental Health Counseling (MHC), (2) School Counseling (SCON), and (3) the 48-credit M.Ed. in International School Counseling (INCO) --- as well as the 12-credit Certificate in International School Counseling and a 12-credit Certificate in Mental Health and Education of Latin American People in the US.
+Please note that the MHC and SCON master's programs are residential/face-to-face programs; in contrast, the INCO program is primarily online with some face-to-face components.
 This manual also intends to answer some of the more common questions asked by students and prospective students and to serve as a resource for faculty in the program and other university and outside personnel who need information about the CP program generally.
 The College of Education Graduate Student Handbook contains information about college and university-wide requirements and/or deadlines.
 Although the Counseling Psychology Faculty endeavor to provide as much information as possible directly to the student, the student still bears the responsibility for timely completion of university and program deadlines and requirements.